BenRogersWPG/VSCode-Transparent-Minimap/README.md

 - Allow user to quickly turn on/off minimap transparency using extension setting checkbox
 - Examine performance analysis of code to find potential optimizations
 - Test oldest supported version of VS Code for compatibility
-- Create and add social preview image to GitHub project
 - Improve project animations and add screenshots
 - Translate the extension to other languages
-- Test on different operating systems
-- Make a better extension icon
 - Write more tests

 > ➕ Have a feature you'd like me to implement?
 [Submit a feature request on the Repo's Issues page](https://github.com/BenRogersWPG/VSCode-Transparent-Minimap/issues)!